Brownspine pricklypear Opuntia phaeacantha

 - Flower Description:

-- The flowers of this plant are very showy.
-They are about three inches across, bright yellow and carried at the margin of the pads.
-Sometimes they have a reddish center.
-The flowers appear from late spring through the summer.
+- The flowers are showy, up to three inches wide, bright yellow with a red base and are carried at the margin of the pads.
+The flowers appear from April to May.

 -